 Wave-upon-wave of bloody attacks unfurl during a century-long invasion on Northumbria by the power-hungry leaders of rival kingdoms.
 In 993 Vikings ransacked Bamburgh seizing war booty and burning buildings.
 Viking axes battered the skulls of monks.
 In return, the English nailed skins flayed from their Danish enemies onto church doors.
 The fortress of Bamburgh fell into disrepair.

-In 1095 William the Conqueror’s forces arrived at Bamburgh and began to wrest power from the Northumbrian Kings.
+In 1095 Rampaging forces sent by William Rufus, son of William the Conqueror, arrived at Bamburgh and began to wrest power from the Northumbrian Kings.
 With its close proximity to Scotland, Bamburgh became an important Border garrison, serving as a stronghold and base for warring forays into Scotland.
 It became the Crown’s strategic English outpost and a mighty Keep is erected.
 This remains the heart of the Castle today.

 Bamburgh served as a palace for monarchs over the coming centuries and was stayed in by John, Henry III, Edward I, Edward II and Edward III.
 As well as hosting kings, hostages and prisoners were kept in Bamburgh’s Keep including the wounded Scot’s King, David Bruce.
 Henry III was credited with introducing comfort into the castle including a great hall and glass windows.

 Civil War raged across the country during the War of the Roses between the royal houses of Lancaster and York.
 Bamburgh was home to King Henry VI of the red rose of Lancaster during the Wars and came under devastating cannon fire.
 After centuries of withstanding every kind of armed assault, Bamburgh became the first castle in England to be destroyed by gunfire.